tbalanos/misclassified-clustered-competing-risks/README.md

 ---

-### **4. Cluster bootstrap with uncertainty in misclassification marameters**
+### **4. Cluster bootstrap with uncertainty in misclassification parameters**

-Inference is carried out using a clustered bootstrap that accounts for two sources of variability:
+Inference for the main regression model is carried out using a clustered bootstrap that accounts for two sources of variability:

 * **Sampling variability** in the main study, addressed by resampling entire clusters (with replacement).
 * **Uncertainty in the externally estimated misclassification parameters** $\hat{\gamma}_{n'}$, addressed by drawing a new realization $\tilde{\gamma}_{n'}^{(b)} \sim N(\hat{\gamma}_{n'}, \hat{\Omega}_{n'})$ at each bootstrap iteration, recomputing the misclassification probabilities, and then re-fitting the model.